 Past Masters: Volume One | Volume Two

 The Beatles, Paul McCartney, John Lennon, George Harrison and Ringo Starr, were the most famous band of all time.
-Yet during their active years only one compilation album was released - A Collection of Beatles Oldies.
+Yet during their active years they only released one compilation album, A Collection of Beatles Oldies.

 A Collection of Beatles Oldies

 A Collection of Beatles Oldies, subtitled (But Goldies) was a compilation album released in December 1966.
-Since 1963, the Beatles' record company EMI had released a Beatles album just before Christmas every year1.
-Yet in 1966 Revolver had only recently been released in August and their next album, Sgt.
+Since 1963, the Beatles' record company EMI had every year released a Beatles album just before Christmas1.
+Yet in 1966 Revolver had only recently been released in August and the Beatles' next album, Sgt.
 Pepper's Lonely Hearts Club Band, would not be available until June 1967.
 Desperate to have an album in the shops for peak sale time, EMI created A Collection of Beatles Oldies (But Goldies).

 The 40-minute album, nicknamed Oldies But Goldies, was released on 9 December, 1966.
-Reaching Number 6 in the charts, it was the first Beatles album in the UK not to get to Number 1.
-It was also the last Beatles album sold while they were together whose release was timed for the Christmas sale.
-Despite the purely commercial rather than artistic reason behind its release, 14 of the songs on the album were Number 1 hits in the UK and/or the US making it well worth listening to for those who do not have the songs elsewhere.
+Reaching number six in the charts, it was the first Beatles album in the UK not to get to number one.
+It was also the last Beatles album sold while the Beatles were together whose release was timed for the Christmas sale.
+Despite the purely commercial rather than artistic reason behind its release, 14 of the songs on the album were number one hits in the UK and/or the US making it well worth listening to for those who do not have the songs elsewhere.

 A Collection of Beatles Oldies has never been released on CD, having largely been replaced by the double-album The Red Album: 1962-1966.
 The only song not on The Red Album: 1962-1966 is 'Bad Boy'.
 Similarly, only 'Michelle' and 'Bad Boy' do not appear on the newer compilation album 1.